itsDV7/Internity/Day-00/README.md

 # Day - 00
-## Learnings from Blogs and Videos
+## Learnings from Blogs and Videos:

 ### Blogs
 #### Importance of Coaching and Being Coachable: